 Little is more intriguing to identity-seekers than examining the nature of their own self.
 Nothing fascinates them more than trying to get to the root of who they are.
 They are constantly “checking in with themselves,” interpreting and relating their experiences to their current self-understanding.

 Underlying Fours’ perpetual identity-seeking is the belief they are in an important sense “special” or “different” from others.
 This emerges, at least in part, from their distrust of authority and conventional wisdom.
 At least in the U.S., they often find themselves at odds with the values, interests, and lifestyles of a culture permeated and guided by Extraverted Sensation (Se).
 As Fours develop and refine their own viewpoints, their culture may seem increasingly strange and absurd to them, which only furthers their sense of being different and unique.
 Everywhere they turn, they see people living “unexamined lives,” subserviently living out staid societal scripts.
-Well over a century ago, the INP philosopher Soren Kierkegaard distinguished between two perspectives that effectively embody those seen in ES versus IN types: “There is a view of life which holds that where the crowd is, the truth is also [i.e., the ES view]…There is another view of life which holds that wherever the crowd is, there is untruth [i.e., the IN view].”
+Well over a century ago, the philosopher Soren Kierkegaard distinguished between two perspectives that effectively embody those seen in extraverted sensing (“ES”) vs. introverted intuitive (“IN”) types:

 To better understand how and why they differ from the masses, Fours embark on a quest of self-discovery.
 They strive to get to the bottom of why it is they see things so differently from others.
 They want to grasp the essential nature of the self that gives birth to their unique and unconventional perspectives.
 This thirst for self-understanding is what drives identity-seekers and imbues their lives with meaning and purpose.
 Once again, Kierkegaard is instructive: